 - The wider and deeper the latch, the more colostrum/breastmilk is transferred and the more comfortable for mom.

 - Ask for help with positioning and latching your baby to the breast as needed.
 Football and cross cradle are the best positions for newborns.

 - Avoid pacifiers and artificial nipples for the first 3-4 weeks.

 Outpatient Lactation Services

-Breastfeeding is very important to us at Norman Regional HealthPlex, that is why our team is available seven days a week.
+Breastfeeding is very important to us at Norman Regional HealthPlex, which is why our team is available seven days a week.
 If you need additional help once you and your baby are home, please don’t hesitate to call us at 405-515-3532.
 We will schedule a time to sit down with you and your baby and provide hands-on help to alleviate the stress or confusion you’re experiencing.
-As part of the visit, we will weigh your baby before and after a feeding to ensure they are getting the breastmilk they need.
-A doctor’s order is required for most insurances to cover the visit.
+As part of the visit, we will weigh your baby before and after a feeding to ensure they are getting the breast milk they need.
+A doctor’s order is required for most insurance to cover the visit.
 (Orders to be faxed by OB or pediatrician to 405-515-3604)

 - Norman Regional is one of the only hospitals in Oklahoma with Advanced Perinatal Certification.
-Featuring exclusive breastfeeding rates, consistently exceeding the national benchmark.
+Features exclusive breastfeeding rates, consistently exceeding the national benchmark.

 - We offer outpatient lactation consultations provided by our International Board Certified Lactation Consultants (IBCLC).

 - Whether you delivered here at Norman Regional, with a midwife, or at another surrounding hospital, we are here to ensure that ALL mothers who wish to breastfeed have the help, resources and support needed to meet their goals.